ILoveChairs/chess/README.md

 As you might now a chess board is basically 8x8 bidimentional array.
 However, I needed to choose whether to have the second array as a row or column.
-As traditionally the column is annotated before the file I decided to have the second array as a column.
+As traditionally the column is annotated before the row I decided to have the second array as a column.

 Each element of the second array should contain either null or a piece.